metabrainz/picard-docs/usage/option_profiles.rst

    [x] TargetMyDir    move_files_to
    [x] user settings  move_files_to  [plus all other settings]

-Since the profile "TargetMyDir" is enabled, any change to ``move_files_to`` is done within this profile, and "user settings" still has the old ``move_files_to`` value.
+Since the profile "TargetMyDir" is enabled, the value for ``move_files_to`` is retrieved from this profile.
+The "user settings" still has the old ``move_files_to`` value.

 Now the user wants to work on another set of music files, wanting to disable ``windows_compatibility`` for this set and save